Van Wassenaer

-Van Wassenaer is the name of an old Dutch noble family.
-It was first mentioned in the county of Holland on November 3, 1200.
+The Wassenaer family is an old Dutch noble family.
+It was first mentioned in the County of Holland on 3 November 1200.
 They are one of the few original noble families from Holland that has survived to this day.
 Members of the family carry the title of count or baron.

 Origin of the name

 The family was already noble from earliest times ("Uradel").

 According to family legend, the name may be taken from the crescent (wassende) moon on the family coat of arms, borrowed from an Arabian banner that a member of the van Wassenaer family obtained while on a crusade.

 According to some family archives, Wassenaar means Wasser Herren, Sea Lords/Kings, which had been a traditional title that the invading Romans (under Caligula) had recognized while destituting the kings of Batavia.

 History of the family

-The founding father of the Wassenaer family was Philip, who lived in the early 13th century, and owned lands in Wassenaar.
+The founding father of the Wassenaer family was Philip, who lived in the early 13th century and owned lands in Wassenaar (current-day spelling).
 He was a vassal of William I, Count of Holland who took part in the Third Crusade and the Fifth Crusade.

 Wassenaer branch

 Philip's son Dirk I founded the branches van Wassenaer, van Cranenburch and van Groenevelt.
-A seal of Dirk I of 1226 shows a different coat-of-arms than his later coat of arms, but the crescent may have served as crest at the time.
+A seal of Dirk I of 1226 shows a different coat of arms than his later coat of arms, but the crescent may have served as crest at the time.
 The van Wassenaer branch was made Burgraves of Leiden by the Counts of Holland in 1340.
 In 1544 this branch extinguished.

 Duvenvoorde branch

-Dirk's younger brother Filips received the Kasteel Duivenvoorde in 1226 and founded the branch van Duvenvoirde.
-His son Arend I van Duvenvoorde (†1268) continued the main Van Duvenvoorde branch. (which in the 17th century resumed the name van Wassenaer).
+Dirk's younger brother Filips received Duivenvoorde Castle in 1226 and founded the branch van Duvenvoirde.
+His son Arend I van Duvenvoorde (†1268) continued the main Van Duvenvoorde branch which in the 17th century resumed the name van Wassenaer.